InbaKrish/Learnings_zettlekasten/Apache Kafka.md

 Each kafka broker holds n number of partitions and each of these can either be a leader/replica for each topic.
 All read & writes of the topic goes through the leader.

-**Leader** is a role asssigned to a partition under a broker like in this example, -> Partition 0 is the leader in
+**Leader** is a role asssigned to a partition under a broker like in this example, -> For partition 0 Broker 1 is the leader,
+-> For p1 b2
+-> For p2 b3
 ![[Pasted image 20241210210908.png]]

 ### Consumer Group